yurisuika/Isabella/README.md

 All versions come stock with OptiFine support.
 Check out the threads linked below for other modded versions, remixes, and the original packs!

+1.17 and up come with support for Simple Voice Chat and Fabric Seasons!

 #### Snapshot Version

 Work in progress for a work in progress!
 These textures may change at any moment!
 Handle with care!